polzerdo55862/dp-blog/_posts/2022-01-05-baysian-hyperparameter-optimization.md

 The Surrogate Function should approximates the black-box function f(x) [Cas13].

-Similiar to most regression problems, we want to model a surrogate function of the black-box function using a few calculated values, that gives a prediction for the hyperparameter space.
+Similiar to most regression problems, we want to model a surrogate function of the black-box function using a few calculated values, that gives a prediction for the whole hyperparameter space.

 To model the surrogate function, a wide range of machine learning techniques is used, like Polynomial Regression, Support Vector Machine, Neuronal Nets and probably the most popular, the Gaussian Process (GP).

 Bayesian optimisation can thus be assigned to the field of active learning.
-Active Learning tries to mimize the labelling costs.
+Active Learning tries to minimize the labelling costs.
 The aim is to replicate the black-box function as accurately as possible with as little computational effort as possible. computational effort.